rippleFCL/rpi-sensehat-mqtt/README.md

 <p align="center"><img src="assets/concept.png" width="50%"></p>

 That is, the `rpi-sensehat-mqtt` application publishes **sensor** and **joystick** data to the MQTT broker to be consumed by a home automation server (e.g., [Home Assistant](https://www.home-assistant.io/)).
 In addition, it also subcribes to an **LED** topic to display payloads published to the broker.
-For instance, when an home automation publishes a message to the LED topic, the SenseHAT will consume it and display on the LED matrix.
+For instance, when a home automation publishes a message to the LED topic, the SenseHAT will consume and display it on the LED matrix.

 ## Table of Contents